philterd/philter/docs/docs/redaction/redacting_datasets.md

 # Redacting High-Volume Data Sets via S3

-For organizations dealing with massive volumes of information, Philterd Data Services offers a high-throughput dataset redaction capability.
+For organizations dealing with massive volumes of information, Philter offers a high-throughput dataset redaction capability.
 This feature allows you to process entire datasets stored directly in your own Amazon S3 buckets, providing a secure and scalable way to anonymize large-scale data for research, analytics, or secondary use.

 ## Architectural Overview: Secure S3 Integration